Calling all innovators

 - Join a World Pitch Committee and help make the World Pitch Summit bigger and better than ever before.

 We are grateful for whatever time you have to give!
 Volunteer to spend a day with us at the World Pitch Summit, or volunteer to spend 2 hours translating part of our curriculum.

 Fill out the form below to tell us what skills you have, why and how you want to help Technovation, and the time you can spend with Technovation.
 We'll review your information and be in touch soon.

 Regional Ambassadors are community leaders who help bring Technovation to a new region and build a solid community in their area by organizing events and managing the program locally.

 Are you ready to Lead the Change?
-Get in touch!
+Fill out this form

 Support your daughter